niilolehtonen/ohte-harjoitustyo/documents/vaatimusmaarittely.md

 After logging in
 - The user can add an income (can be multiple) (DONE)
 - The user can add a cost (can be multiple) (DONE)
-- The user gets displayed with an overview of all individual costs and incomes, total costs and incomes & what's left of the monthly budget (PARTLY DONE)
+- The user gets displayed with an overview of all individual costs and incomes, total costs and incomes & what's left of the monthly budget (DONE)
 - The user can delete an income or a cost
-- The user can logout of the application and return to the login window
+- The user can logout of the application and return to the login window (DONE)

  ## Ideas for further development
  - Adding graphs and charts to visualize the application